sefinek24/geoip2-api/README.md

 ```

+## 🌠 API Tip
+If you want to get the client's geolocation, instead of providing an IP, use `/api/v2/geoip/myip`.

 ## 💙 Support
 For any questions or issues related to the script, please visit the [GitHub repository](https://github.com/sefinek24/geoip2-api) for the latest updates and support.